amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 categories: [backbonejs, javascript, web frameworks, web development, agile frameworks]
 ---

+The part 1 of this tutorial is [here](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/)

 ## 2. Todo App in Backbone

 After completing this example app, you will have experience and basic understanding of all the modules of Backbone.